ysun98/Contributions/CONTRIBUTING.md

 # Contribute a _Bioconductor_ Package

+This repository is used to contribute new packages to the [Bioconductor][1] project for the analysis and comprehension of high-throughput genomic data.
+Please

+- Review the [package submission][7] process.
+- Ensure that your package conforms to our [package guidelines][6].
+- Address any questions about new package submission to the [bioc-devel][9] mailing list.

 By using this service, please note that:

-* Your package code will be public, where anyone can see it.
+* Your package code will be visible to the general public, where anyone can see it.

 * The build reports and comments during the review process are public.

 * Any GitHub user may add comments to the package review.

-* You are submitting a package for inclusion in [Bioconductor][1]; the build service we provide is meant only for individuals submitting _Bioconductor_ packages.
+* You are submitting a package for inclusion in _Bioconductor_; the build service we provide is meant only for individuals submitting _Bioconductor_ packages.